-- encourage the use of sawlog sorting by commercial harvesters - encourage the development of relationships between harvesters and value added white birch sawmillers. - target overmature white birch stands that are forecasted to succumb to mortality - implement an annual white birch class I salvage harvest of 10,000 m3/yr for two periods (i.e. 10 years) to capture the impending mortality. - where possible, direct domestic harvest to alienation Class 3 white birch stands, which have low commercial potential - in areas of high domestic demand, limit volume allocation in designated cutting areas and encourage alternate sources (birch, cutovers, landings, scrub etc) - monitor stands harvested in all areas for compliance to the harvest schedule and AAC's for each fiber source
+- encourage the use of sawlog sorting by commercial harvesters - encourage the development of relationships between harvesters and value added white birch sawmillers. - target overmature white birch stands that are forecasted to succumb to mortality - implement an annual white birch class I salvage harvest of 10,000 m3/yr for two periods (i.e. 10 years) to capture the impending mortality. - where possible, direct domestic harvest to alienation Class 3 white birch stands, which have low commercial potential - in areas of high domestic demand, limit volume allocation in designated cutting areas and encourage alternate sources (birch, cutovers, landings, scrub etc) - monitor stands harvested in all areas for compliance to the harvest schedule and AAC's for each fiber source rate (NSR) across all disturbance types.
+Generally, areas not regenerating naturally are renewed by some combination of site preparation and planting.
+Areas regenerated naturally are either left to develop naturally or may receive an intermediate stand density management treatment.
+In the case of balsam fir which is a prolific regenerator and usually forms an overstocked stand, some form of thinning is usually applied to improve the growth and development characteristics of the regenerating stand.
+However, recently in FMD's 5 & 8, there is concern about the type (species) of regeneration because of increased presence of balsam woolly adelgid in the area.
+In these areas, regeneration to balsam fir may not necessarily be acceptable on certain site types.
+As well, on certain sites in FMD 8, particularly in the Seal Bay area, balsam fir has been regenerating on black spruce sites and often forms the majority of available stocking.
+This regeneration is "off site" and often becomes chlorotic and stagnates at an early age.
+As a result of these concerns with balsam fir regeneration, planting levels tend to be much higher in this zone as compared to other areas in the province.

-6.2 Silviculture
+7.2 Silviculture